 He was the longest serving minister in the cabinet and served three different Prime Minister and four Conservative governments.
-F from the Government, ITV Wales takes a look back at Alun Cairns' career.
+Following his resignation from the Government, ITV Wales takes a look back at Alun Cairns' career.

 Alun Cairns began his political career standing as a candidate for parliament in 1997 for the Gower constituency but lost to Labour.